mhamida292/A-Zoom-Manager/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 Built by: Mohamed Hamida, Huzail Hassan, and Phoebe Kim
-Published in April 2021, when COVID-19 was at it's peak.
+Published in April 2021, when COVID-19 was at its peak.